bham-carpentries/python-fundamentals/_episodes/06-loop.md

 - "Use `len(thing)` to determine the length of something that contains other values."
 ---

-It is very good coding practise to reuse as much code as posible as generally, the fewer lines of code there are, the fewer bugs you'll have.
+It is very good coding practise to reuse as much code as possible as generally, the fewer lines of code there are, the fewer bugs you'll have.
 Loops are a very good way of doing this where a block of code is repeated a number of times or on each element in a collection.
 An example task that we might want to repeat is printing each character in a